Blog / EPPP Pass Rates: First-Time, PsyD vs PhD, and Retakes

 The content isn't harder than what you learned in graduate school.
 You've already been exposed to virtually everything on the exam.
 The difficulty comes from three things:

 Breadth.
-The exam covers 8 domains spanning your entire doctoral education.
+The current exam covers 8 domains spanning your entire doctoral education.
 Most people haven't thought about Biological Bases since their first year.
 Most people haven't reviewed developmental psychology since their lifespan course.
 The EPPP requires you to be competent across all 8 domains simultaneously.

 Application format.
 The questions don't ask "What is classical conditioning?"
 They present a clinical scenario and ask which principle applies.
 This requires not just knowing the content but being able to apply it to novel situations under time pressure.
 Many candidates know the material but struggle with the question format.